 When choosing a repellent, Bentley; David Brown, technical adviser at the American Mosquito Control Association; and Dr. Mustapha Debboun, a retired medical and veterinary entomologist in the United States Army, co-editor of three books on insect repellents, and general manager Delta Vector Control District in Visalia, California, all recommend looking for repellents that have ingredients that are registered with the EPA and endorsed by the CDC, which include DEET, picaridin, oil of lemon eucalyptus, IR 3535, para-menthane-diol (or PMD, which is plant-based), and 2-undecanone.
 Brown is a fan of the EPA’s search tool that “helps identify the best repellent for the situation I will be in, which I know have been tested for both safe use and repellency.”

 But “not all repellents are the same,” says Cope.
 “The gold standard for years and years is DEET, and many of the products that are out there are DEET-based.”
 While Cope, Brown, and Debboun say that the way DEET works is still being studied, it’s generally thought to block particular receptors on mosquitoes that prevent them from identifying a potential host for a meal.
 There are other theories that say that mosquitoes may not like the way DEET feels on their feet, keeping them from landing on your skin.
 Cope recommends looking at the percentage of DEET found in a formulation, and doesn’t recommend using anything more than 30 percent for the average person, with 5 to 10 percent being enough for one-to-two hours of exposure at a time.
 That’s because, says Brown, “The higher the concentration of a product does not necessarily provide stronger protection; it just provides longer protection” — but a higher concentration can be convenient if you don’t want to keep reapplying throughout the day.
+Emily Mader, who works in Cornell University’s Department of Entomology as an extension associate, uses 25 percent DEET products when she is going on a long hike in the deep woods and says that one application would keep her protected for up to six hours.
 As far as other popular methods of mosquito control are concerned, Bentley says, “Citronella candles can offer some relief when used in combination with protective clothing and insect repellents, but products like these will not serve as a stand-alone repellent against hungry mosquitoes.”

 One might think a spray is the best way to go, but Cope says that he personally prefers impregnated wipes (ones that are soaked in the solution and are ready to use).
 “They’re particularly good for kids because you can just do a better job of spreading it around and getting it where you want it to go,” as opposed to an aerosol can.
 These towelettes from Off contain 25 percent DEET and are recommended by Strategist contributor Maureen O’Connor, who has “hospitalization-level allergies to several North American insects.”
 “For on-the-go mosquito-repelling, nothing beats a wet wipe,” she writes.
 “It’s quick, easy, and can be deployed in a bathroom stall without anyone noticing.”